About

 How do different types of arms flow legally and illegally across national borders?

-The relative significance of military-style firearms as a category of SALW, analyzing their production, circulation, impacts, and cultural insertion in connection with the study of violent patterns in the region.
+First, the project gathers data on legal and illegal flows of military-style firearms, drawing from various national and international sources.
+This allows the project to explore the relative significance of military-style firearms as a category of small arms, analyzing their circulation, impacts, and cultural insertion in connection with the study of violent patterns in the region.

-Third, the sociocultural dynamics that surround the perception of such weapons and that foster their proliferation among state and non-state actors are examined through an analysis of digital social interaction.
+Second, the sociocultural dynamics that surround the perception of such weapons and that foster their proliferation among state and non-state actors are examined through an analysis of digital social interaction.

 Finally, the project maps the control norms that regulate the transnational circulation of SALW in Latin America.
 It gathers and analyzes data on the adoption, incorporation and implementation of international and regional norms and national legislation regarding legal and illegal transnational flows, identifying main challenges and opportunities for bilateral and multilateral cooperation.